SoumyaSagnik/Interview-Questions/readme.md

 - `Use alt tag to describe your images`: Alt tags are used to describe images for people with visual impairments and for search engines.

 - `Do not used span and div tags everywhere`: Use Semantic HTML wherever possible

 ---

+20. **Explain the box model in CSS.**

+- The box model has four parts: `Content` `Padding` `Border` `Margin`

+- `Content`: This is the actual content.

+- `Padding`: This is the space between the content and the border of the box.

+- `Border`: This is a line that surrounds the padding and content of the box.

+- `Margin`: This is the space between the border of the box and the neighbouring elements on the page.

+---

+21. **Explain box-sizing property in CSS.**

+- The `box-sizing` property controls how the `total size of an element is calculated`, including its content, padding, and border.
+The possible values for box-sizing are:

+- `content-box`: This is the default value.
+It tells the browser to `calculate the size of an element based on its content only, without including padding or border`.
+In other words, the size of an element is determined by the width and height properties.

+- `border-box`: It tells the browser to calculate the size of an element based on `its content, padding, and border`.
+In other words, the width and height properties specify the size of the content area, and the padding and border are added to it.
+This is more convenient because it lets us set the width and height of an element without having to take into account the padding and border.

+---